DE-FLOCKING A SO-SOFT PONY

 FIRST, tie up your pony’s mane and tail with some hair ties, rubber bands or bulldog clips.
 To begin with, be aware that acetone evaporates really quickly so I always pour out a small bit at a time in my plastic bowl.
 Soak a cotton ball or gauze pad in acetone, ring it out and let sit on a large area of your pony like the belly, flank or legs to loosen the flocking, and then gently begin to rub.
 Some ponies will be easy-peasy to pull the flocking off of, and some are just going to fight you over it so take it slow.
 Leave a wide area around your No-No sections to go back to.
 One word of caution here, if your cotton ball is soaked in acetone, it tends to creep outwards and soak the flocking.
 Which is great in safe areas and NOT in No-No areas so just make sure it’s not sopping before you put it on pony.
 If you’re a person who likes to pick at stickers and such, you’ll love de-flocking; it’s pretty satisfying pulling it off once it loosens, lol.

 One little way I like to cheat on the legs and belly is to just fill up a plastic container with acetone and let my pony soak for like 30-45 sec to really loosen everything up so I can just wipe her off easily.
-I find Target’s college collection 79 cent wide cereal bowls OR 2 cup gladware bowls fit exactly right.
-Be sure to hold the pony up just so her symbols are above the acetone and I just towel her off immediately with kitchen paper to absorb the acetone before really rubbing so the acetone can’t saturate the flocking and can travel up to the symbols.
+I find Target’s college plastic wide cereal bowls OR 2 cup gladware bowls fit exactly right.
+Be sure to hold the pony up just so her symbols are above the acetone and I just towel her off immediately with kitchen paper to absorb the acetone before really rubbing so the acetone can’t saturate the flocking and travel up to the symbols.
 Flocking never seems to come off in sheets no matter how loose it is, so you’ll be rubbing pony over several times and how long it takes really depends on the pony.
 Sometimes I just do a bit and come back to it another day and other times I just take an afternoon and do the entire pony.
 PLEASE NOTE– you’ll want to either lay down something to catch the flocking bits or do it in a sink to catch them because as you get rolling, that stuff covers the floor and everything else like a blizzard and you definitely don’t want any “helpers” eating it.

 SECONDLY, onto those hard to reach places and painted areas.
 For painted areas, I get as close as possible with a q-tip dipped lightly in acetone (not soaked- again, acetone will travel) and then finish with an Xacto (craft) knife.
 BE CAREFUL – don’t slice yourself or your pony!
 I lightly scrape horizontally across painted areas to pull up the flocking, never holding the knife upward so I would stab at pony because it’s just as easy to scratch up her symbols.
 This is easier done around the eyes and on some ponies who have a deep eyebrow molded into the plastic because it’s a little tricky getting the flocking out of that indent.
 Overall this isn’t very difficult, just takes patience and a steady hand to scrape, not cut.
 On some ponies, such as Cupcake here, you can get away with scraping and then passing a q-tip ringed out with acetone closely near the symbols (again, in a scaping motion side to side) to clean up any glue left behind under the flocking.
 With other ponies, their symbols will come right off.
 I took off half of Hippity Hop’s symbols and ended up with a one-eyed Wind Whistler being too heavy handed with the acetone. *I have been told it’s possible to clean up directly onto symbols with a light application of non-acetone nail polish remover.
 Again, be light-handed.